-Mycospor Cream is made by reputable Bayer and containing broad spectrum antifungal Bifonazole 10mg, which suppresses cell wall synthesis.
-Its in vitro activity against dermatophytes (e.g. Trichophyton spp.) is primarily fungicidal whereas that against yeasts is primarily fungistatic.
-Mycospor Bifonazole Fungicide Cream indicated in mycoses of the skin and mucocutaneous parts due to dermatophytes, Candida species, Malassezia furfur, Corynebacterium minutissimum and Aspergillus species.
-Do not use Mycospor if you are hypersensitive or allergic to bifonazole component.
+Mycospor Cream is made by reputable Bayer and containing broad-spectrum antifungal Bifonazole 10mg, which suppresses cell wall synthesis.
+It’s in vitro activity against dermatophytes (e.g. Trichophyton spp.) is primarily fungicidal whereas that against yeasts is primarily fungistatic.
+Mycospor Bifonazole Fungicide Cream indicated in mycoses of the skin and mucocutaneous parts due to dermatophytes, Candida species, Malassezia furfur, Corynebacterium minutissimum, and Aspergillus species.
+Do not use Mycospor if you are hypersensitive or allergic to the bifonazole component.

 Some fungi reproduce through tiny spores in the air.
 You can inhale the spores or they can land on you.
 As a result, fungal infections often start in the lungs or on the skin.
 You are more likely to get a fungal infection if you have a weakened immune system or take antibiotics.
 Fungi can be difficult to kill.
 For skin and nail infections, you can apply Mycospor Bifonazole cream directly to the infected area.

 HOW TO USE MYCOSPOR BIFONAZOLE ANTI-FUNGAL CREAM

 - Mycospore Bifonazole Fungicide Cream is used once daily, preferably before retiring.
 The cream is applied thinly to the affected skin areas and rubbed in.

 - Usually, only a small amount (approximately ½ cm) of cream, will suffice for the treatment of an area the size of the palm of the hand.